coveo/source.coveo.com/_posts/2022-03-20-software-engineering-it-s-all-about-abstraction.md

 Right now you probably have an image of me, under a tree, with a beer: you understood my _intent_.
 What's interesting is that the details of this image will probably be significantly different for each person that is reading.
-This is because I did not talk about the implementations; _beer_ and _tree_ are abstractions, they efficiently convey a general idea without getting lost in the details.
+This is because I did not talk about the implementation; _beer_ and _tree_ are abstractions.
+They efficiently convey a general idea without getting lost in the details.
-_Efficiently_ is the key word here: imagine if I had to describe the detailed implementation of a tree or a beer each time I want to talk about them! 😰
+_Efficiently_ is the key word here; imagine if I had to describe the detailed implementation of a tree or a beer each time I want to talk about them! 😰

 Since abstractions are a key part of the way humans communicate, they are also a key part of software engineering.
 Indeed, since software engineering is about [_programming over time_](https://www.goodreads.com/book/show/48816586-software-engineering-at-google), it is in part about using source code to communicate ideas to other developers.
-This won't come as a surprise to most of you: we, developers, know that abstractions are a key part of our job.
+This won't come as a surprise to most of you; we, developers, know that abstractions are a key part of our job.
 That being said, it's not always clear how abstractions link to our day-to-day programming and to our leading practices.
-[Single Responsibility Principle (SRP)](https://en.wikipedia.org/wiki/Single-responsibility_principle), [Design Patterns](https://www.goodreads.com/book/show/85009.Design_Patterns), [Don't Repeat Yourself (DRY)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and test readability are all somehow related to abstractions.
+[Single Responsibility Principle (SRP)](https://en.wikipedia.org/wiki/Single-responsibility_principle), [Design Patterns](https://www.goodreads.com/book/show/85009.Design_Patterns), [Don't Repeat Yourself (DRY)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), and test readability are all somehow related to abstractions.
-This post explores these connections and it shows how understanding them helps to make better decisions about our programs.
+This post explores these connections and shows how understanding them helps to make better decisions about our programs.
 <!-- more -->

 ![manUnderTree]({{ site.baseurl }}/images/2022-03-31-software-engineering-it-s-all-about-abstraction/manUnderTree.jpg)